SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 description: >-
  Syskit Point templates help you define which types of workspaces your end-users can request and create.
-Each template contains properties and rules that guide the creation process and ensure all works
+Each template contains properties and rules that guide the creation process.
 ---

 # Templates